Property (T) for groups graded by root systems: Reductions of root systems

-Now let $\eta:\Phi\to\Phi'$ be a reduction of root systems, where $\Phi$ is classical irreducible of rank $\geq 2$.
-Claim~\ref{automatic} implies that $\eta$ always satisfies condition (a) in the definition of a $2$-good reduction.
 In order to speed up verification of condition (b) in the examples below we shall use symmetries of the ``large'' root system $\Phi$ which project to symmetries of the ``small'' root system $\Phi'$ under $\eta$.
-Formally, we shall use the following observation: .1cm Suppose that a group $Q$ acts linearly on $\Phi$ (hence also on $\dbR\Phi$), preserving the subspace $\ker\eta$.
-Thus we have an induced action of $Q$ on $\Phi'$ given by
+Formally, we shall use the following observation: .1cm Suppose that a group $Q$ acts linearly on $\dbR\Phi$ preserving $\Phi$ and the subspace $\ker\eta$.
+Thus we have the induced action of $Q$ on $\Phi'$ given by

-Then to prove that $\eta$ satisfies condition (b) in the definition of a $k$-good reduction it suffices to check that condition for one representatives from each $Q$-orbit in $\{(f',\gamma): f\in \FFF(\Phi')/\sim,\eta(\gamma)\in C_f'\}$.
+Then to prove that $\eta$ satisfies condition (b) in the definition of a $k$-good reduction it suffices to check that condition for one representatives from each $Q$-orbit in $\{(f,\gamma): f\in \FFF(\Phi')/\sim,\eta(\gamma)\in C_f'\}$.

 In the following examples $\{e_1,\ldots,e_n\}$ is the standard orthonormal basis of $\R^n$. \begin{Reduction} The system $A_n$ (or rather its canonical realization) is defined to be the set of vectors of $\R^{n+1}$ of length $\sqrt 2$ with integer coordinates that sum to $0$ (note that $A_n$ spans a proper subspace of $\R^{n+1}$).
 Thus